isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution83.md

 ---
-title: An equipment which produces ozonised water for cleaning purposes and can eliminate pollutants such as bacteria, viruses, mould, grease particles and odour.
-Equipment will eliminate the use of hot water and reduce chemical usage for effective sanitation.
-Grant support 80% of cost of equipment, up to $30,000 grant Purchase of pre-owned/used equipment not supportable
+title: Ozonised Water Sterilisation System
 permalink: /productivity-solutions-grant/solutionrepo/solution83
 ---

 ### Description

+An equipment which produces ozonised water for cleaning purposes and can eliminate pollutants such as bacteria, viruses, mould, grease particles and odour.
+Equipment will eliminate the use of hot water and reduce chemical usage for effective sanitation.

+Grant support: 80% of cost of equipment, up to $30,000 grant Purchase of pre-owned/used equipment not supportable

 ### Details of Solution